sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_2.rst

-Once you have loaded up the |bfi_sample|_ data set, select ``Factor`` → ``Principal Component Analysis`` from the ``Analyses`` tab to open the analysis panel where you can determine the settings for the PCA (:numref:`fig-pca1`).
+Once you have loaded up the |bfi_sample|_ data set, select ``Factor`` → ``Principal Component Analysis`` from the ``Analyses`` tab to open the options panel where you can determine the settings for the PCA (:numref:`fig-pca1`).
 Then select the 25 personality questions and transfer them into the ``Variables`` box.
 Check appropriate options, including ``Assumption Checks``, but also ``Rotation`` under ``Method``, ``Number of